zephyrzambrano/Revature-PO-6-7-2021/README.md

 # Revature-PO-6-7-2021

-Weekly Coding Challenges and Logical Reasoning Question for Revature Project Onboarding for the week of 6/7/2021
+Weekly Coding Challenges and Logical Reasoning Question for Revature Project Onboarding.
+THese are for the week of 6/7/2021 to 6/11/2021.

 ## Weekly Coding Challenge 1